Submitty/submitty.github.io/_docs/sysadmin/configuration/self_account_creation.md

 ### Enable Self Account Creation

-Currently the only way to enable users to create their own accounts is to manually edit the submitty.json configuration file.
+There are two steps to enable self account creation, Firstly you have to manually edit the submitty.json configuration file.
 The default location for this file is `/usr/local/submitty/config/submitty.json`.
 By default, `self_account_creation_allowed` is set to `false`.
 To enable it, change this to `true`.
+Secondly, you have to be using DatabaseAuthentication.
+To change authentication types, either re-run CONFIGURE_SUBMITTY.py or edit /usr/local/submitty/config/authentication.json and change the authentication method to any of the methods.
+You should be able to leave all other settings to the default.
+ *Warning* This will disallow all users who are not in the database from being able to login, so this should only be used if you are only using database authentication.

 ### Email and User ID Requirements